Skip to main content

 1. Setting a destination endpoint URL

-3. Selecting a specific Event to trigger
+3. Selecting a specific event to trigger from an interactive menu

 Supported Webhook Events